ii/coredns/middleware/kubernetes/README.md

    * e.g. `_http.*.service.ns.svc.`
  * multiple wild cards are allowed in a single query.
    * e.g. `A` Request `*.*.svc.zone.` or `SRV` request `*.*.*.*.svc.zone.`

-## Deployment in Kubernetes

-See the [deployment](https://github.com/coredns/deployment) repository for details on [how to deploy CoreDNS in Kubernetes](https://github.com/coredns/deployment/tree/master/kubernetes).